nicholasbard/teknonaturalist/README.md

 ### Advanced: Database modification
 __[Manual Prep of non-Taxon Specific Databases](/Custom.setup/Manual_prep_of_non_taxon_specific_databases.txt)__ <br>
 This file explains how the databases were built.
-The file may be modified to create customized databases different from those provided at https://osf.io/8g6we/ <br><br>
+The file may be modified to create customized databases different from those provided at https://osf.io/8g6we/ <br>
 __[DNAbarcoder Setup](/setup_resources/DNAbarcoder.setup.txt)__ <br>
 This file explains how fungal ITS databases for fungal classification with DNAbarcoder were built.
 The file may be modified to create customized databases.
 DNAbarcoder must be installed in the __teknonaturalist__ directory (teknonaturalist/dnabarcoder/) prior to using classification scripts. <br><br>